rcqx/psychrometrics/README.md

 # hvac-practice
-Best practice for design and modelling HVAC systems
+Best practice for design and modelling HVAC